etendosoftware/docs/docs/products/etendo-mobile/bundles/etendo-classic-subapp-extensions/etendo-classic-subapp-extensions.md

 In case the user needs to add more filters or to remove some of them, customization will be required.

-Continuing with the example of the Sales invoice window, the available filters are the document number, which will be entered in the search bar together with the invoice date.
+Continuing with the example of the Sales Invoice window, the available filters are the document number, which will be entered in the search bar together with the invoice date.

 ![](/assets/drive/akwqHJKCawDOW20SxB5sxjm_wPN2hW8PfKsU8wAgfYqebtFGAbyTib-mQcX_fUuRhCz9RTDX0Utt1pY0GUF1HuzfwGig3LaOdFdHHLMK2p0DjLUWcvxxYW2agJCmHTx_JRB-8sgp.png){ width="300" }